dandepan303/blog/content/post/hello-world/index.md

 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

 Hey!
-It's me, Dean. welp, here we are.
+It's me, Dean.
+Welp, here we are.
 This is my (almost) selfhosted blog/portfolio/git server for my stuff.
 I will probably post anything here that I think is interesting.

 This site is mostly inspired by my great friend [nixwiz](https://clucknugget.net) and you should check him out.
 He is way smarter than me and even has an ssh server located on his awesome (truly) selfhosted website.